venkypatil/azure-iot-device-ecosystem/iotcertification/iotedge/iotedge_get_started_template/template-windows-for-edge.md

 -   [Step 4: Next Steps](#NextSteps)
 -   [Step 5: Troubleshooting](#Step-5-Troubleshooting)

-# Instructions for using this template

--   Replace the text in {placeholders} with correct values.
--   Delete the lines {{enclosed}} after following the instructions enclosed between them.
--   It is advisable to use external links, wherever possible.
--   Remove this section from final document.

 <a name="Introduction"></a>
 # Introduction

 **About this document**

-This document describes how to connect {enter your device name here} device running {enter the OS name running on edge device} with Azure IoT Edge Runtime pre-installed and Device Management.
+This document describes how to connect ztC Edge 110i device running Windows 10 Enterprise 2019 with Azure IoT Edge Runtime pre-installed and Device Management.
 This multi-step process includes:

 -   Configuring Azure IoT Hub
 -   Registering your IoT device